-Representative Place is a retired U.S. Army staff sergeant who served as a tank commander on an M1A1 Abrams.
-He served in the Army from August 1996 to October 2006.
+Place served 10 years as a U.S. Army staff sergeant, assigned as a tank commander on an M1A1 Abrams.
 He was deployed to Iraq as part of Operation Iraqi Freedom II and was decorated for leadership and heroism while in combat.

-Upon returning home, Representative Place graduated from Rhode Island College in 2010 with a Bachelor of Science degree in accounting.
-He is employed by American Tool Company, a family-owned Rhode Island business.
+Upon returning home, Place graduated from Rhode Island College with a Bachelor of Science degree in accounting.
+He is a full-time stay at home dad.

 Place resides in Harrisville and is married to Erin Todisco-Place.
 They are the parents of daughters, Michelle and Amalia.